-You may not be an FBI agent with top secret, ultra-classified files to hide, but chances are you’ve used your MacBook to access sensitive material on more than one occasion.
+You may not be an FBI agent with top secret, ultra-classified files to hide, but chances are you’ve used your MacBook Air or MacBook Pro to access sensitive material on more than one occasion.

 Not to mention, no one likes the feeling of others looking over their shoulder, even if the onlooker does so with complete disinterest and no malicious intent.

 While a pair of headphones can keep your music to your ears only, how do you protect your screen from prying eyes, especially if you’re working on a confidential project or just don’t like gawkers?

 A privacy screen will change the viewing angle of your screen so that unless you are directly in front of it, viewers will see a black, gold, or tinted display instead of the contents on it.
 This is especially nifty in open office situations or at home and can solve a lot of problems.

 In this article, we’ll show you some of the best MacBook privacy screens and what to look for one that suits your needs.

 - The Kensington MacBook Privacy Screen is magnetic for easy removal and installation, and available in the right size for almost every 13-inch MacBook Air/Pro and 15.4″ and 16″ MacBook Pro.

 - The 3M High Clarity Privacy Filter offers a higher visibility level for the user while displaying a solid gold sheen to any onlookers.
 Available for 13″ MacBook Air and 15″ MacBook Pro.